Home Diagnoses & Treatments About... Contact Us

 Although cosmetically undesirable, it is unusual for there to be any complications.
 Unlike inguinal hernias, it is rare for umbilical hernias to become stuck.

 Once the umbilical hernia has been repaired, it is highly unlikely that it will recur.
-The cosmetic result is excellent, and the scar will be barely visible.
+The resulting scar will be barely visible.